Have you ever heard the old saying "No Foot, No Horse". As corny as that may sound it is more

 Should my horse be Hot shod?

-There has been many discussions concerning this, and both
+There has been many discussions concerning

-should be addressed at the time of shoeing.
+horses' needs should be addressed at the time of shoeing.
 I shoe both Hot and Cold depending on what is best for your horse.

-This has been a question for many horse owners for years.
+This has been a question for many horse

-which are affected by many different things.
+differently rates which are affected by many different things.
 Such as enviroment, exercise, age, health, and nutrition.

-Most horses which are fed properly with moderate exercise will
+Most horses which are fed properly with

-fall into the five(5) to eight(8) week catagory.
+moderate exercise will fall into the five(5) to eight(8) week catagory.
 The average being every six(6) weeks.

 Should my horse be on hoof supplements?

-Hoof supplements are a great idea if your horse has week or
+Hoof supplements are a great idea if your

-damaged hoof walls.
+horse has week or damaged hoof walls.
 Your Vet or Farrier should be able to advise you after having seen your horse.